ESPN

 In 2007, De La Hoya passed the Pay Per View torched to Floyd Mayweather in a fight that was firmly the beginning of the next generation.

-No doubting this one would have been a Mexican cracker.
+No doubting this one would have been a Mexican cracker – a Fight of the Year, no doubt.

 We all know the story of this one.
 Pressured by the WBC to defend against Lewis, Bowe ultimately chose to bin the belt in a public display of defiance.

 During the mid-2000s, there were several rumors the pair could clash.
-It didn’t pan out for the fans, who would certainly have been the winners.
+It didn’t pan out for the fans, who would undoubtedly have been the winners.

 Two big hitters in their day, somebody would have been knocked out in this one.